 It is the first of its kind in any Parliament in the world and is intended to tackle inappropriate behaviour in the workplace.

-NDI is a non-profit, non-partisan, non-governmental organization that works in partnership around the world to strengthen and safeguard democratic institutions, processes, norms and values to secure a better quality of life for all.
+NDI is a non-profit, non-partisan, non-governmental organization based in Washington DC that works in partnership around the world to strengthen and safeguard democratic institutions, processes, norms and values to secure a better quality of life for all.
 NDI envisions a world where democracy and freedom prevail, with dignity for all.